Art Marketing 101

 People want to dive right in and jump to the latest, most significant way to grow a business fast.

 The truth is that there is no quick pass.

-If you want to stay in the game, you will need to know art marketing 101 and build yourself a solid foundation.
+If you want to stay in the game, you must know art marketing 101 and build a solid foundation.

 In this post, I will talk about everything you need to focus on to learn how to get publicity as an artist.

 If you have been following me for some time, you have heard this speech.